mike632t/x11-calc/x11-calc-todo.md

 - [ ] Add a graphical printer display to the HP10

-- [ ] Use a fixed window, display and key sizes (don't use scale with for CLASSIC or  KISS)

 - [ ] Allow user to resize the window at runtime (scroll wheel?).

+- [ ] Allow pre-recorded program cards to include labels

 - [ ] Formatted program listings (using a separate python script)